OpenDSA/OpenDSA-LTI/README.md

     secret_key_base: secret_string
   ```

-  - Now production server is ready for deployment, **switch back to OpenDSA-DevStack termainal** and execute the following
+  - Now production server is ready for deployment, **switch back to OpenDSA-DevStack terminal** and execute the following
   ```
   $ cd /vagrant/OpenDSA-LTI
   $ bundle exec cap production deploy
   ```

   - If you have configured a staging server you can deploy your changes to the staging server the same way as the production.
-Switch to OpenDSA-DevStack termainal and execute the following
+Switch to OpenDSA-DevStack terminal and execute the following
   ```
   $ cd /vagrant/OpenDSA-LTI
   $ bundle exec cap staging deploy